 So wherever you go to school, remember: don’t rush.
 Take your time, ask questions and think about what you really want.

-Who would I recommend the What Every Body Is Saying summary to?
+Who would I recommend the Excellent Sheep summary to?

 The 17 year old high school graduate, who’s deliberating what should be her next move, the 22 year old college student, who’s unhappy with most of his subjects and not sure what career to choose, and anyone who works in finance or consulting, but isn’t really passionate about it.